saurabh-bodas/demand-forecasting-avocados/README.md

 As we will learn later, the ensemble model performs the best on an aggregate level.

+**I also explored the price elasticity of demand for different regions.**

 The pdf file in this repository contains my detailed approach to explore this project.

 The rmd file contains the entire code I used for this project.